UvA-FNWI/LaTeX/_posts/0000-02-01-helloworld.md

 ShareLaTeX
 :   An online editor where you can collaborate with others.
 It is
     convenient to use this on computers where LaTeX isn't installed.
+    Nowadays lots of students use ShareLaTeX, but to learn LaTeX we start using TeXworks.

 In the first exercise we will assume that you use TeXworks.
 To install this, see [Installing LaTeX]({{site.baseurl}}{% post_url 0000-01-01-installinglatex %}).